ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 `questions` | Array of Hashes | List of questions containing the displayed `text` of the question, its `foreign_id` (from the third party survey supplier) and their `replies` in the form of an Array.
 Each one of the `replies` entry contains two keys: `text` and `value` of the customer reply.
 `response_foreign_id` | String | Internal Response ID fetched from the provider.
 `answers` | Hash | `[Deprecated]` Please use `questions` instead.
 Survey question and responses `foreign_id` | String | `[Deprecated]` Please use `id` instead.
-Internal Response ID generated by Engage Digital.
+Internal Response ID generated by RingCX Digital.

 ### Custom Fields

 Property | Value | Description
 ---------|-------|------------
-`key` | String | To have more information you need to look in Engage Digital custom field admin, it depends on your setup `value` | String | To have more information you need to look in Engage Digital custom field admin, it depends on your setup
+`key` | String | To have more information you need to look in RingCX Digital custom field admin, it depends on your setup `value` | String | To have more information you need to look in RingCX Digital custom field admin, it depends on your setup